 Joseph and Anna Hawes also maintained a home at 182 Savin Hill Avenue and it appears that, after the 1882-1883 winter season, they made that their principal residence and leased 398 Beacon to others during the winter seasons (they continued to list 398 Beacon as their home, along with their Savin Hill Avenue residence, in the City Directories, but other residents were listed at 398 Beacon in the 1884-1888 Blue Books).

-During the 1884-1885 winter season, 398 Beacon was the home of Ogden and Sarah (Bradlee) Codman and their son, Ogden Codman, Jr., who was attending MIT and later would become a renowned architect and interior designer.
-Their primary residence was The Grange in Lincoln.
+During the 1884-1885 winter season, 398 Beacon was the home of Ogden Codman and his wife, Sarah (Bradlee) Codman.
+Their son, Ogden Codman, Jr., lived with them.
+He was attending MIT and later would become a renowned architect and interior designer.
+The Codmans’ primary residence was The Grange in Lincoln.

 During the 1885-1886 winter season, 398 Beacon was the home of Elijah Brigham Phillips, president of the Fitchburg Railroad, and his wife, Maria Rebecca (Ayling) Phillips.
 Their son-in-law and daughter, Cyrus A. Page and Anna M. (Phillips) Page, lived with them.
 They had married in February of 1885.
 The Phillipses previously had lived at 353 Marlborough.
 They and the Pages continued to live at 398 Beacon during the 1886-1887 season, but moved thereafter to 339 Beacon.